 In his capacity as Lecturer at the University of Toledo he also serves as Staff Accompanist, Instructor of Accompanying and classroom presenter in Music Appreciation and Music Theory.

 Mr. Ballinger's teachers have included Frederick Fennell, Robert Porter, Frederick Ockwell and Bernard Rubenstein (conducting), as well as Helen Blanchard, Rosalina Sackstein, Paul Schoenfield, Wanda Paul, John Browning and Theodore Lettvin (piano).
-Described as "both fiery and sensitive; equally comfortable in widely divergent styles," he has performed throughout the Midwest, Florida, Central and South America, and is a member of the College Musical Society and The Conductors’ Guild.
+Described as "both fiery and sensitive; equally comfortable in widely divergent styles," he has performed throughout the Midwest, Florida, Central and South America, and is a member of the College Musical Society and The Conductors’ Guilds.